 Governance

-A Board of Directors, consisting of six members, oversees the Grey Snow Companies.
-The membership includes four current members of the Iowa Tribe of Kansas and Nebraska and two at-large members.
+The Board of Directors, currently five members, oversees the Grey Snow Companies.
 The Board of Directors acts independently from the Tribal Council to oversee the long-term goals and strategies of the company.

 Tony Fee